K-Line Electric Trains is a brand name of 'O' gauge and 'S' gauge model railway locomotives, rolling

 In the 1990's, K-Line was able to purchase more

-disused tooling from other manufacturers, allowing
+disused tooling from other manufacturers, and to develop some of their own new tooling, allowing

-it to offer full-size 'O' gauge for the first time, which it supplemented with pricier 'O' gauge
+the company to offer full-size 'O' gauge for the first time, which it supplemented with pricier 'O' gauge

 locomotives and rolling stock of its own design, shifting its emphasis away from its budget offerings.